Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 pay it forward
 penny Problem Gap: Economists assume demand is linear, but people’s behavior totally changes once an action costs money.
 If the inventors of the Internet had known about it, spam wouldn’t be such a problem.
 If sending an email cost you $0.001, there’d be way less spam.
-People will think you are judging them (drinking) https://medium.com/@k.kozmana/common-side-effects-of-not-drinking-dd44714e619a
-Perfect is the enemy of good https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good personal finance -- FIRE personal finance -- HENRY personal finance https://thewokesalaryman.substack.com/p/10-finance-revelations
+People will think you are judging them (drinking) https://medium.com/@k.kozmana/common-side-effects-of-not-drinking-dd44714e619a perfection -- embodying perfection perfection -- is the enemy of progress/done/good https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good perfection -- unbearable expectations (heroes) personal finance -- FIRE personal finance -- HENRY personal finance https://thewokesalaryman.substack.com/p/10-finance-revelations